Brexit Information on Tobacco & Related Products

 - Offers for bulk buying.

-- Non-factual information e.g. expansive descriptions of the taste of the product.
+- Non-factual information e.g. expansive descriptions of the taste or smell of the product.

 - Pictures surrounding the image of the product, e.g. of food products etc.

 - Health warnings not as prescribed i.e. products offered for sale in the Republic of Ireland must carry the health warning as prescribed in the Irish and English language on the unit packet (refill container/bottle) and on the outside packaging.

 - The use of other social media sites to promote e-cigarettes and refill containers (e-liquids containing nicotine) is also prohibited.

 The Department of Health has issued a guidance document available here: Department of Health Guidance on Commercial Communication Restrictions

 Please review your website to ensure compliance with Regulation 31.

 Tobacco Products Directive

 The Minister for Health Simon Harris T.D. has signed Regulations transposing the Tobacco Products Directive into Irish law.
 The European Union (Manufacture, Presentation and Sale of Tobacco and Related Products) Regulations 2016 (S.I.
 No. 271 of 2016) came into force on 20 May 2016 and were amended in June 2017 (S.I.
 252 of 2017), in April 2018 (S.I.
 No. 132 of 2018) and in September 2018 (S.I.
 No. 365 of 2018).

 Certain sections of the Public Health (Standardised Packaging of Tobacco) Act 2015 transpose in part Articles 13 and 14 of the Tobacco Products Directive.
 Those sections were also commenced on the 20th May 2016 by means of The Public Health (Standardised Packaging of Tobacco Act 2015) Commencement Order 2016 (S.I.
 No. 270 of 2016).